prajod/golang/README.md

 # golang
-A repo golang based projects
+A repo for golang based projects